msmSatoLabs/Compacted-2-stage-Cycloidal-Drive/README.md

 PETG was used for the initial prototype because of its accessibility and relatively good mechanical properties.

-Carbon-fiber reinforced nylon and PETG was also investigated as a potential material for higher-performance components, specifically for the cycloidal discs and shaft components.
+Carbon-fiber reinforced nylon and PETGCF20 was also investigated as a potential material for higher-performance components, specifically for the cycloidal discs and shaft components.

 The printed components required significant post-processing, including: